Building A Better Agile Release Plan, For Beginners

 The default way most people would tackle that rudimentary plan is with a very straightforward list.
 You complete task A, then task B, then task C, in that order.
 But there’s another way you might think to plan a project, where you break down multiple projects into stages and handle them in overlapping waves so that you can do a little of task A here, a little of task C there, then back to task B somewhere else, until all the work is done.

-If you’re new to Agile methodologies, you might feel overwhelmed by this.
-It’s a radically different system than a standard A > B > C (often called “waterfall”) style plan, where each item is completed in sequence and you don’t look back until the entire project is completed.
+Agile release plans follow a radically different system than a standard A > B > C (often called “waterfall”) style plan, where each item is completed in sequence and you don’t look back until the entire project is completed.
+If that’s what you’re accustomed to, switching it up can feel overwhelming.

 But there’s no reason to let the unknown hold you back.
-Visor is your go-to expert for all things project management, and this is no exception.
 We’ve got this quick guide to help get you started feeling confident about building your Agile release plan.

 A Quick Overview of Agile Release Plans